phetsims/forces-and-motion-basics/README.md

 </a>

 ### Documentation
-The [PhET Development Overview](http://bit.ly/phet-development-overview) is the most complete guide to PhET Simulation Development, how to obtain simulation code and its dependencies, architecture & design, how to test and build and many more important issues.
+The [PhET Development Overview](http://bit.ly/phet-development-overview) is the most complete guide to PhET Simulation Development.
+This guide includes how to obtain simulation code and its dependencies, notes about architecture & design, how to test and build the sims, as well as other important issues.

 ### Quick Start
 (1) Clone the simulation and its dependencies: